Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants will take the field at Oracle Park against the Washington Nationals and Luis Garcia on Monday.
+LaMonte Wade Jr and the San Francisco Giants will square off against Luis Garcia and the Washington Nationals at Oracle Park on Tuesday.

-The Giants are -225 moneyline favorites for this matchup against the Nationals (+180).
-The over/under is 8.5 runs for the matchup (with -110 odds to hit the over and -110 odds to go under).
+The Giants are the favorite in this one, at -250, while the underdog Nationals have +190 odds to upset.
+The over/under is 8.5 runs for the game (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.